-- A. Provide all traps, trap parts and lures. - B. Provide technical assistance and training to county agricultural commissioner personnel on the use of traps and detection procedures. - C. Assist with and review the county's trapping programs annually for the purpose of establishing and approving the Commitment Form (60-221), which is attached hereto and made part of this agreement. - D. Provide county trappers with copies of the CDFA Insect Trapping Guide (ITG). - E. Provide annual training programs for county trapping supervisors and trappers. - F. Provide quality control (QC) of the county trapping program via inspections and QC plants.
-The current county QC plant protocol is attached. - G. Provide for the disposal of Dibrom® treated wicks according to California Environmental Protection Agency (CalEPA) guidelines. - H. Provide training on management practices as they relate to CDFA's Statewide Pest Prevention Program Final Programmatic Environmental Impact Report (PEIR) at least one week prior to any covered activity occurring. - I. Assist in data conversion into CalTrap. - J. Provide reimbursement for data conversion, iPads and accessories. - K. Provide training in the use of CalTrap.
+A. Provide all traps, trap parts and lures.

+- B. Provide technical assistance and training to county agricultural commissioner personnel on the use of traps and detection procedures. - C. Assist with and review the county's trapping programs annually for the purpose of establishing and approving the Commitment Form (60-221), which is attached hereto and made part of this agreement. - D. Provide county trappers with copies of the CDFA Insect Trapping Guide (ITG).
+The current version is on the CDFA website at: www.cdfa.ca.gov/go/ITG. - E. Provide annual training programs for county trapping supervisors and trappers. - F. Provide quality control (QC) of the county trapping program via inspections and QC plants.
+The current county QC plant protocol is attached and is available from the CDFA District Entomologist. - G. Provide for the disposal of Dibrom® treated wicks according to California Environmental Protection Agency (CalEPA) guidelines. - H. Provide training on management practices as they relate to CDFA's Statewide Pest Prevention Program Final Programmatic Environmental Impact Report (PEIR) at least one week prior to any covered activity occurring. - I. Assist in data conversion into CalTrap. - J. Provide reimbursement for data conversion, iPads and accessories.